 But over the past two years, there have been a few points where I felt like I was alone in the way I chose to eat, and those moments were tougher than any fleeting desire for gustatory pleasure or convenience.

 I’ve gotten through those times by reminding myself that I’m not at all alone.
-Thanks to the connections technology affords us, there is a huge and supportive community that will make you feel ecstatic about your choices, whatever they are.
+Thanks to the connections technology affords us, there is a huge and supportive community that will make you feel ecstatic about your choices, whatever they are (like the community inside our go vegan program, 80/20 Plants).
 You only have to look for these people — and sometimes, you don’t even have to do that.
 (You know the joke about how to find the vegan at the dinner party, right?)